-It’s Kaiju night as Kristina and I each focus on one of those Japanese imports we loved so much growing up.
+It’s Kaiju night as I focus on one of those Japanese imports we loved watching repeatedly on TV growing up.

 Ask me who my favorite over grown monster is by way of Japan and I will always point to the Big G himself.
 Godzilla or Gojira if you prefer.
 Now ask me what is my favorite Kaiju movie and depending on what day of the week it is I just might direct you to this monster bash from the famed team of director Ishiro Honda and F/X master Eiji Tsuburaya working under the Toho banner.

 In the English dubbed version this clash of monsters deletes the idea that the original Japanese version was more or less a sequel to the previously released Frankenstein Conquers the World starring Nick Adams.
 From the outset this Kaiju effort offers an adventure tale of epic proportions all on it’s own.

 In a fantastic prologue a fishing trawler at sea is fighting a harsh storm when a giant Octopus stretches it’s tentacles across the ship and latches onto our wheelman.
 Just as it’s about to take the ship to the murky depths it releases it’s hold and takes on a much larger obstacle in the guise of what will become known as Green Gargantua.
 The big green guy destroys both the Octopus and the ship.
 Not satisfied there he quickly plucks the drowning sailors from the ocean and makes a meal of them.
 Like any good tale of terror, one sailor will live to tell the tale.